jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 - this is an example list of x farmers.
 - each of them provides a certain amount of resource units.
 - we can calculate the provided cu/su/nu out of the resource units (formula's above).
-- this results in a nr of cloud units available.
+- this results in the number of cloud units available.
 - we can then multiply the cloud units with commercial average prices on the grid.
 - this results in a total commercial value.